Los Espartanos de Pacasmayo

 Los Espartanos is a Peruvian football club, located in the city of Pacasmayo, La Libertad.
 The club was founded with the name of club Los Espartanos de Pacasmayo.

 History

-The club was 1984 Copa Perú champion, when defeated Alianza Atlético, Deportivo Educación, Bella Esperanza, Guardia Republicana, and Universitario (Tacna) in the Final Stage.
+The club was 1984 Copa Perú champion, when it defeated Alianza Atlético, Deportivo Educación, Bella Esperanza, Guardia Republicana, and Universitario (Tacna) in the Final Stage.

-The club have played at the highest level of Peruvian football on two occasions, from 1985 Torneo Descentralizado until 1986 Torneo Descentralizado when was relegated to the Copa Perú.
+The club has played at the highest level of Peruvian football on two occasions, from 1985 Torneo Descentralizado until 1986 Torneo Descentralizado when it was relegated to the Copa Perú.